-The article is available open-access in this special issue on enaction and ecological psychology edited by Ezequiel di Paolo, Antony Chemero, Manuel Heras-Escribano and Marek McGann.
+The article is available open-access in this special issue on enaction and ecological psychology edited by Ezequiel di Paolo, Anthony Chemero, Manuel Heras-Escribano and Marek McGann.
 You can also check this poster for a shorter version of the idea.

 On enactivism and pragmatism

 Caravà, M. (2020).
 La proposition expressiviste de Steiner et l’énactivisme.
 Divergences et convergences.
 European Journal of Pragmatism and American Philosophy, 12(1): 1–10.

 The article and Pierre Steiner's response to my objections are available here.

 Caravà, M. (2019).
 The threshold of representations.
 Integrating semiotics and the cognitive Sciences.
 VS, 128(1): 157–174.